Amphibious assault ship: Post-World War II

 Later amphibious assault craft were constructed for the role.
 The United States Navy constructed the Tarawa class of five landing helicopter assault ships, which began to enter service from the late 1970s, and the Wasp class of eight landing helicopter dock ships, the first of which was commissioned in 1989.
-The United States Navy is also designing a new class of assault ships: the first ship entered service in October 2014.
+The United States Navy has designed a new class of assault ships: the first ship entered service in October 2014.